Nimbus JOSE + JWT

 <dependency> <groupId>com.nimbusds</groupId> <artifactId>nimbus-jose-jwt</artifactId> <version>4.23</version> </dependency>

-Go to the downloads page for Java 6 instructions.
+Go to the downloads page for Java 6 specific instructions.

 Full compact JOSE and JWT support